3 children, each under age 5, found stabbed to death in Reseda; mother arrested in Central California

 "We are receiving reports that she just committed a carjacking in the Bakersfield area" and may be driving in a stolen silver Toyota pickup truck with license No. J258T0, the Police Department said shortly after 1 p.m.

 About an hour later, authorities confirmed that 30-year-old Carrillo was taken into custody in the Ponderosa area of Tulare County.
-Details of her arrest were not immediately available.
+Details of her arrest were not immediately available, but police say she is the sole suspect in the case.

+"She did a horrific crime here and she followed it up by another crime north of here and it's those behaviors that ultimately got her caught," said Lt.
+Ben Fernandes.

 "We don't know the background of the family...we're just trying to this puzzle together at this time," said Lt.
 Anthony Cato.